jonmifsud/cacheabledatasource/README.markdown

 However sometimes neither of these are viable.
 Perhaps you really *need* all of that data in your XML, or perhaps you have a "Logged in as {user}" notice in the header that means you can't cache the HTML output for all users.

-This extension bundles a `CacheableDBDatasource` class from which your data sources can extend.
+This extension bundles a `AdvancedCacheableDatasource` class from which your data sources can extend.

 ## How do I use it?
 Install this extension.
 Actual Installation/Update is required as cache does not activate unless latest version is installed.